n00bRKB/n00bRKB/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on freeCodeCamp's Front End Development Libraries Projects
+- 🔭 I’m currently working on some personal projects
 - 🌱 I’m currently learning React
 - 👯 I'm open to collaborating with fellow developers, designers, and anyone who shares a passion for web development.
 If you have a project idea or want to learn together, feel free to reach out!
 - 💬 Ask me about anything within reason